Expert College Algebra tutor

 Complete Factorization of Polynomials

-Chehak taught about 2 months ago
+Chehak taught 4 months ago

 Chehak assisted Tejwant with graphing linear equations and converting equations to slope-intercept form.
 Tejwant practiced problems from a worksheet, including converting standard form to slope-intercept form and graphing lines using both slope-intercept and point-slope forms.
 They also worked through word problems, identifying key information to write linear equations.